WEBSITE UPDATED Tuesday June 22, 2022

 Mechanical aerators are designed to aerate livewell water, mechanical aerators are not designed to ensure minimal safe livewell oxygenation.

-Some types of oxygen systems are poorly designed and are not functional life support systems.
+Some types of livewell oxygen systems are poorly designed and are equivalent to oxygenating capabilities mechanical aerators provide.
+They are not functional life support oxygen systems or dependable.

-Some types of oxygen systems generate 100% oxygen, but they fail to produce and deliver enough oxygen to maintain minimal safe oxygen saturations in livewell water for all the catch continuously.
-This failure can result in deadly low livewell oxygenation, hypoxia, tournament mortality, morbidity and fish disease.
+Some types of oxygen systems generate 100% oxygen, but they fail to produce and deliver enough oxygen.
+They will not maintain even minimal safe oxygen saturations in livewell water for all the catch continuously in the summer.
+This life support failure often results in deadly low livewell oxygenation, hypoxia, >summer tournament mortality, >summer morbidity and >fish disease, > disappointments.

 HOW TO TEST AND CONFIRM THE BOAT LIVEWELL IS FUNCTIONAL

-The “functional livewell test” is certainly not as simply as a tournament official hearing the water pump or aerator humming, spraying water or circulating water in the boat livewell.
+The “functional livewell test” is certainly not as simply as a tournament official listening for and hearing the water pump or aerator motor humming, spraying water or circulating water in the boat livewell.

 Dissolved Oxygen Saturation transport water quality standards are required and practiced daily by State and Federal Fish Hatcheries.
-Summer bass tournaments’ standards in bass boat livewells should be the same dissolved Oxygen water quality standards.
+Summer bass tournaments DO Saturations water quality standards in bass boat livewell water should be no less than and fish hatchery transport rules.

 What does this FUNCTIONAL LIVEWELL RULE really mean?

-Functional boat livewell aeration equipment certainly does not ensure minimal safe livewell water quality, specifically minimal safe Dissolved Oxygen Saturation for all the catch in the livewell all day in summer tournaments.
-Air is mostly composed of Nitrogen gas.
+Non-functional boat livewell aeration equipment certainly does not, will not, cannot ensure even minimal safe livewell water quality, specifically sustained minimal safe Dissolved Oxygen Saturation for all the catch in the livewell all day in summer tournaments.
+Air is mostly composed of Nitrogen gas, not oxygen gas.

-The only way to determine if a bass boat livewell IS FUNCTIONAL and safe is to test the DO saturation in the boats’ livewell water containing full limits of fish when the contestant arrives at the weigh-in.
+The only way to determine if a bass boat livewell IS FUNCTIONAL and safe is to test the DO Saturation in the boats’ livewell water containing full limits of fish when the contestant arrives at the weigh-in.
 Then and only then is when the livewell water quality should be tested and the Functional Livewell Rule tested.
-The oxygen content should never be tested without fish in the livewell.
+The oxygen content should never be tested without fish in the livewell, because the test would not validate a functional live well with no fish in the well consuming oxygen.

 Here’s how you, the public, outdoors’ writers and politicians will know beyond any doubt when tournament directors and officials are serious about the bass boat “FUNCTIONAL LIVEWELL RULE” and really choosing to provide the best possible tournament fish care for the catch.